-Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants with more than 15% of expatriates.
-It has long been an economic power on its own.
-But over the years, Spain has started to recover from the world economic crisis effects, attempting to take over.
-If you wish to settle there, finding a job should be quite easy.
-Jobs are available in various fields as the unemployment rate has gone down to 17.5% in 2015.
+Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants and more than 15% of those being expatriates.
+It has long been an economic power on its own, and finding a job should be easier than in most parts of Spain.
+Jobs are available in various fields as the unemployment rate has gone down to 14.6% in 2016.

-You should definitely take the time to understand its economy and its labor market's requirements before starting your job search.
+You should definitely take the time to understand its economy and its labour market requirements before starting your job search.
 Make sure you have appropriate skills and thus become a valuable asset for the local economy.

-Over the years, tourism has embedded among Catalonia's main economic pillars, being one of Spain's most visited regions.
-Tourist arrivals exceeded 16.8 million in 2014.
+Over the years, tourism has become embedded among Catalonia's main economic pillars, being one of Spain's most visited regions.
+Tourist arrivals exceeded 18 million in 2016.

 Unemployment rate in Catalonia stood at 17.5% in 2015 against 24% in the whole of Spain, being the highest in Europe.
 In fact, the region had 659,600 registered job seekers.
 But expatriates can still be hired in particular fields such as industry, trade, services, tourism, health, food, etc., given the decline in unemployment rate.